DaleMargel/SParser/Readme.md

 | A&B&C | match `A` then `B` then `C` | all required|
 | ABC | match `A` then `B` then `C` | `&` symbols implied |
 | ${A} | insertion of rule | string template literal |

+NOTE* : The parser aggregates rules left to right.
+The `:` operator will repeat this aggregated rule a number of times.
+For example `AB:3` is the equivalent of `ABABAB`.
+When in doubt, rely on parenthesis to set the world right, e.g., `A(B:3..4)` is the same as writing `ABBB[B]`.
+To me, this is not intuitive so I plan on changing it sometime in the future.
+Stay tuned...

 Refer to demos and tests for more details.